eggsyntax/datawalk/README.md

 since it keeps you in an ordinary REPL at all times.
 Its only downside is that you have to type a few more characters.

-To use the semi-interactive version, let's assume you've referred datawalk.core/look-at and datawalk.core/w).
+To use the semi-interactive version, let's assume you've referred the two key functions:

+`(require '[datawalk.core :as dw :refer [look-at w]])`

 Start by calling

 `user> (look-at my-data-structure)`